 - First offense: 2 office detentions; parents notified by the Main Office.
-Second offense: Up to 3 hours of Friday Extended-day Detention; or up to 3 hours of detention on an Early Release day.
-Parents will be notified and there may be a conference with the Associate Principal. - Subsequent offenses: Parent conference with the student and the Associate Principal and a 3 hour Extended-day Detention and/or OSS (Out of School Suspension) are options at this point and are at the discretion of the Principal or Associate Principal. - See section 5.19 regarding leaving school grounds without permission:
+Second offense: Up to 3 hours of Friday Extended-day Detention on an Early Release day.
+Parents will be notified and there may be a conference with the Associate Principal. - Subsequent offenses: Parent conference with the student and the Associate Principal and a 3 hour Extended-day Detention and/or OSS (Out of School Suspension) are options at this point and are at the discretion of the Principal or Associate Principal. - See section 5.19 regarding leaving school grounds without permission.

 Students who cut a class and leave grounds may be searched, and will be assigned to Friday Extended-day Detention on the first offense.
-Parents will be notified.
+Parents/guardians will be notified.